haruheero/Text-to-Handwriting/README.md

 ## Usage

-To use the app the user should click on the upload your files here button.User will then be prompted to upload a file from their local machine.
+To use the app the user should click on the upload your files here button.
+User will then be prompted to upload a file from their local machine.

 ![image](https://user-images.githubusercontent.com/63349641/149621687-bd639d35-46b8-475e-88e5-85f89148f93b.png)